HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Mathematical Background - Hamiltonian Spectral Graph

 \subsection{Hamiltonian Spectral Graph: Emergent Topology in the Thermodynamic Limit}

 For non-Hermitian systems, the energy eigenvalues form intricate patterns in the complex plane.
 The \newterm{spectral graph} $\mcl{G}$ emerges from the energy spectra under open boundary conditions (OBC) in the \newterm{thermodynamic limit} (i.e., as the system size $L \to \infty$).
-In this limit, the discrete energies become continuous, and their loci trace out a planar graph on the complex plane~\cite{taiZoologyNonHermitianSpectra2023,xiongGraphMorphologyNonHermitian2023}. \Figref{fig:sg_obc} illustrates this emergence: the OBC energy spectra for finite system sizes $L=50$ and $L=150$ for a non-Hermitian lattice (whose characteristic polynomial is $P(z,E) = -z^{-2} - E - z + z^4$) clearly approach a 3-Cayley tree as $L$ increases. \Figref{fig:sg_obc}c shows the corresponding \newterm{density of states} (DOS) in the $L \to \infty$ limit.
+In this limit, the discrete energies become continuous, and their loci trace out a planar graph on the complex plane~\citep{taiZoologyNonHermitianSpectra2023,xiongGraphMorphologyNonHermitian2023}. \Figref{fig:sg_obc} illustrates this emergence: the OBC energy spectra for finite system sizes $L=50$ and $L=150$ of a non-Hermitian lattice (whose characteristic polynomial, defined later, is $P(z,E) = -z^{-2} - E - z + z^4$) clearly approach a 3-Cayley tree as $L$ increases. \Figref{fig:sg_obc}c shows the corresponding \newterm{density of states} (DOS) in the $L \to \infty$ limit.

-The spectral graphs of different lattices exhibit a kaleidoscope of geometries, including arcs, loops, and more exotic shapes resembling stars, kites, braids, and even rockets \cite{taiZoologyNonHermitianSpectra2023,linTopologicalNonHermitianSkin2023}, as showcased in \Figref{fig:gallery}.
-These structures represent an uncharted band topology, embedding hidden symmetries and graph topological transitions that lie beyond standard homotopy-based frameworks~\cite{hasan2010colloquium}.
+The spectral graphs of different lattices exhibit a kaleidoscope of geometries, including arcs, loops, and more exotic shapes resembling stars, kites, braids, and even rockets \citep{taiZoologyNonHermitianSpectra2023,linTopologicalNonHermitianSkin2023}, as showcased in \Figref{fig:gallery}.
+These structures represent an uncharted band topology, embedding hidden symmetries and graph topological transitions that lie beyond standard homotopy-based frameworks~\citep{hasan2010colloquium}.
 In effect, \textit{a new class of topological invariants} appears---those tied to the global geometry of the eigenvalue loci.

-However, accurately diagonalizing a large non-Hermitian matrix $\mH_\mrm{real}$ to obtain the OBC spectrum is notoriously hard \cite{yangNonHermitianBulkboundaryCorrespondence2020a}, let alone for an infinite-sized matrix (i.e. an operator).
+However, accurately diagonalizing a large non-Hermitian matrix $\mH_\mrm{real}$ to obtain the OBC spectrum is notoriously difficult \citep{yangNonHermitianBulkboundaryCorrespondence2020a}, let alone for an infinite-sized matrix (i.e. an operator).
 This necessitates a more sophisticated theoretical approach.